NextGenRF-Design-Inc/iio-oscilloscope/docs/BuildingHdl.md

 ## Execute Build Script

 The HDL is built by executing a script from the IIO-Oscilloscope/hdl directory.
-This is shown below.
+This is shown below for the BytePipe_3cg_9002 hardware platform.

 ```bash
 make -f ~/iio-oscilloscope/hdl/bytepipe_3cg_9002/Makefile